josephbeuysmum/Dertisch/README.md

 Customers
 ---------

 The people ordering the food.
-Customers are classically `users`, the actual people using the actual app.
-Whilst obviously not being part of the framework, their inclusion in the metaphorical acronym acts as a conspicuous reminder of who all this is done for, to lower the risk of getting lost in intellectual abstraction.
+Customers are classically `users`, the actual people actually using the actual app.
+Whilst obviously not being part of the framework, their inclusion in the metaphorical acronym acts as a conspicuous reminder of what really matters, so as to lower the risk of getting lost in intellectual abstraction for its own sake.

 How MV/IPER works in Dertisch
 -----------------------------------